davkean/maket/README.md

   </ItemGroup>
 ```

-Package versions across the repo are then controlled by the `<PackageReference Update=""/>` inside of [Directory.Build.targets](https://github.com/davkean/maket/blob/master/Directory.Build.targets):
+Package versions across the repository (or solution) are then controlled by the `<PackageReference Update=""/>` constructs (new for MSBuild 15) inside of [Directory.Build.targets](https://github.com/davkean/maket/blob/master/Directory.Build.targets):

 ``` XML
   <ItemGroup>